gobbedy/AutoDD/README.md

 Filename

 	1. choose a different filename, this programs saves the table results to table_records.txt in the same folder as the AutoDD.py program

-## Troubleshoot

-ModuleNotFoundError: No module named 'something'

-	- This means the dependency was not installed correctly, try running:

-		pip install 'something'

-	- Another possibility is that python is using the wrong version, try:

-		python3 main.py

-AutoDD.py not found

-	- This means the terminal can't find the python script, either navigate to the AutoDD folder using terminal or

-		python path-to-autodd-folder/AutoDD.py
-		ie. python C:/AutoDD_Folder/AutoDD.py

-## Scheduler (Tested on Windows)

-1. Create a .bat file and type in:

-	python path-to-AutoDD\AutoDD.py --whatever options you want to configure

-2. Open windows Task Scheduler

-3. Create a basic task

-4. Fill in the name and description

-5. Choose a trigger that works for you, mine is every day

-6. Choose "Start a program" and put in the path to your .bat file

-	- ie. "C:\AutoDD-folder\run_auto_dd.bat"

-7. That's it, just check table_records.txt or the file name that you've selected and it will have the table ready

-## Developers/Advanced Users

-I'm a C++ main, so excuse my python code/inefficencies with handling tables and lists in python.

-I've put a couple global variables for some advanced users to allow for easy modifications:

-	# dictionary of possible subreddits to search in with their respective table column name
-	subreddit_dict = {'pennystocks' : 'pnystks',
-					  'RobinHoodPennyStocks' : 'RHPnnyStck',
-					  'Daytrading' : 'daytrade',
-					  'StockMarket' : 'stkmrkt',
-					  'stocks' : 'stocks'}

-	# dictionary of ticker financial information to get from yahoo
-	financial_measures = {'currentPrice' : 'Price', 'quickRatio': 'QckRatio', 'currentRatio': 'CrntRatio', 'targetMeanPrice': 'trgtmean', 'recommendationKey': 'recommadtn'}

-	# dictionary of ticker summary information to get from yahoo
-	summary_measures = {'previousClose' : 'prvCls', 'open': 'open', 'dayLow': 'daylow', 'dayHigh': 'dayhigh', 'payoutRatio': 'pytRatio', 'forwardPE': 'forwardPE', 'beta': 'beta', 'bidSize': 'bidSize', 'askSize': 'askSize', 'volume': 'volume', 'averageVolume': 'avgvolume', 'averageVolume10days': 'avgvlmn10', 'fiftyDayAverage': '50dayavg', 'twoHundredDayAverage': '200dayavg'}

-	# note: the following scoring system is tuned to calculate a "popularity" score
-	# feel free to make adjustments to suit your needs

-	# x base point of for a ticker that appears on a subreddit title or text body that fits the search criteria
-	base_points = 4

-	# x bonus points for each flair matching 'DD' or 'Catalyst' of for a ticker that appears on the subreddit
-	bonus_points = 2

-	# every x upvotes on the thread counts for 1 point (rounded down)
-	upvote_factor = 2

-## License

-    AutoDD - Automatically does the "due diligence" for you.
-    Copyright (C) 2020  Fufu Fang, kaito1410, Napo2k

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.